-In recent years, more people made use of the health services, but the number of facilities did not increase.
-However, with the estimated threshold population for a primary health clinic about 40 000, the communities are well served with surplus capacity remaining.
+Although the number of people that make use of the health services and infrastructure increased (i.e. population growth), the number of these facilities did not increase in recent years.
+However, it is estimated that a threshold population of about 40 000 can be served by a primary health clinic, showing that the communities are well served in this respect.
 It is estimated that a small to medium size clinic could serve about 5 000 persons.

 The health care levels in the municipal area are indicated in the table below: